-Stress is a common concept in our modern society,
+Chronic stress is a common problem in our modern society,

 WHAT IS STRESS & HOW IT AFFECTS THE BODY AND THE MIND?